-DWI and DUI of Marijuana and Per Se Definitions of Intoxication
+DWI and DUI of Marijuana Evidence and Per Se Definitions of Intoxication

-And so, our advice is not to drive if you consumed any alcohol or any marijuana.
+And so, our advice is not to drive if you consumed any marijuana.
 A taxi cab fee is much cheaper than that of the bondsman and lawyer.
 Should you have any questions, please feel free to contact us at 713-524-1010 or contact us here.